Running ads on X (formerly Twitter) is easy. Getting clean, structured campaign data from X Ads to BigQuery? Not so much.

 You now have all the required credentials:

-This free Twitter to BigQuery connector from OWOX Data Marts (Community Apps Script Edition) brings us one step closer to making data ownership straightforward, transparent, and accessible for everyone, without costly tools or complex engineering.
+This free X (Twitter) Ads to BigQuery connector from OWOX Data Marts brings us one step closer to making data ownership straightforward, transparent, and accessible for everyone, without costly tools or complex engineering.

 Check out the additional resources below:

-🔗 More free connectors – including Microsoft Ads, Reddit Ads Connector for BigQuery, so you can centralize all your paid media data in BigQuery without switching tools.
+🔗 More free connectors – including Microsoft Ads and Reddit Ads Connector for BigQuery, so you can centralize all your paid media data in BigQuery without switching tools.

 🎥 Step-by-step video tutorials – designed to walk you through setup and usage, whether you’re a beginner or a seasoned analyst.

-📊 Prebuilt dashboards – so you can plug your Twitter Ads data into proven reporting templates and get campaign insights faster.
+📊 Prebuilt dashboards – so you can plug your Twitter Ads data into Google Sheets and Looker Studio, so teams get insights faster with less effort.

 Explore our GitHub repo, leave us a ⭐ star, and join us in building a more open, analyst-friendly data stack.

 Yes.
 The connector is 100% free, open-source, and maintained by OWOX.
 There are no hidden limits, no feature gating, and no upgrade plans.
-You can inspect and customize the Google Apps Script code to suit your needs.
+You run it in your own environment via Node.js CLI, with full access to inspect and customize the source code.